mkrisher/mkrisher/README.md

 set spanning the entire technology stack.
 I have gained valuable expertise in various domains from JavaScript, Ruby, and Rust, to APIs and data platforms.

-You’re welcome to read more about my experiences at https://mikekrisher.com.
+You’re welcome to read more about my experiences at <https://mikekrisher.com>.

-### Couple of things I may wire up to this page:
+### Couple of things I may wire up to this page

-- What I'm [reading](https://mikekrisher.com/books) - A Memory Called Empire - Arkady Martine
+- What I'm [reading](https://mikekrisher.com/books) - Revelation Space - Alastair Reynolds
-- What I'm [listening to](https://open.spotify.com/user/mjkrisher) - The Cure - Songs of a lost world
+- What I'm [listening to](https://music.apple.com/profile/mkrisher) - Haunt Me - Watch you bleed
 - What I'm [learning](https://doc.rust-lang.org) - Rust
 - What I'm [writing](https://mikekrisher.substack.com) - Posts about the intersection of coding, music and other art forms.
 - What I'm [drinking](https://mikekrisher.com/coffees) - Some roasts from Onyx Labs (Rogers, AK)